Impact

 Risk and Exploitability

 The flaw rates a CVSS score of 8.7, indicating a high severity vulnerability.
-While an EPSS score is not published, the flaw's existence for over a year and its wide applicability to multiple Windmill CMS installations suggest a significant likelihood of exploitation.
-The attack requires only authenticated access as a user with the Operator role, which may be granted to non‑privileged users.
-Attackers can exploit the vulnerability over the network by sending crafted API requests to the windmill backend, resulting in remote code execution.
-The vulnerability is not yet listed in the CISA KEV catalog, but the high CVSS and direct RCE potential warrant immediate remediation.
+With an EPSS score of 3%, the likelihood of exploitation is considered moderate based on industry metrics.
+Attackers require only authenticated access as a user with the Operator role, which may be granted to non‑privileged users.
+Based on the description, the likely attack vector is network‑based, using crafted HTTP API requests to the Windmill backend.
+This leads to remote code execution.
+The vulnerability is not listed in the CISA KEV catalog, but the high CVSS and direct RCE potential warrant immediate remediation.

 OpenCVE Enrichment